asyncapi/website/pages/blog/2021-summary.md

 ## Open Collective

-We earned and spent lots of money this year :money_mouth_face:
+We earned and spent lots of money this year. :money_mouth_face:

 Huge applause :clap: to all [our sponsors](https://opencollective.com/asyncapi#section-contributors)!